!Let's Talk! Button

 December 1, 2020

 Is Fluffy shredding your sofa?
 Cats have some very cute habits, such as purring, jumping into boxes, and yelling at their humans.
 They also have a few less charming ones, such as scratching.
 We can help!
-Here, a Peterborough, ON vet offers some tips on teaching your furball better petiquette.
+Here, a Peterborough, ON vet offers some tips on teaching your furball better etiquette.

 Scratching Post